DOW CLOSES AT BRAND NEW ALL-TIME RECORD HIGH: Here's What You Need To Know

 And now the top stories:

 - The Dow Jones Industrial Average closed at yet another all-time high.
-This is the seventh straight day the Dow closed positive.
-Also, the S&P 500 is now just nine points from its all-time high of 1,565.
+And the S&P 500 is within points of its all-time high of 1,565.

-- It’s worth noting that the markets are establishing new highs as earnings growth expectations continue to come down.
-The technical term for this phenomenon is “multiples expansion” as the price-to-earnings ratio is increasing.
-When multiples are expanding, stocks are getting more expensive.
+- Market gains came in the wake of a bullish jobs report.
+U.S. companies added 236k new jobs in February.
+This was way ahead of the 165k forecast by economists.
+This even beat the most bullish economist’s forecast.
+Private payrolls jumped by 246k, which was also well ahead of expectations.
+The unemployment rate fell to 7.7 per cent.
+Economists expected the rate to stay flat at 7.9 per cent.

-- There was no major economic news to move the markets today.
-However, the market pundits continued to sound off loudly.
+- On the downside, the labour force participation rate fell.
+Also, the unemployment rates for teens and those with bachelor’s degrees and higher climbed.

 Business Insider Emails & Alerts